Forest Fire (band)

-Uncut Magazine Described it as “An exercise in urban folk with art-punk underpinnings… Lyrically sharp, but musically savvy too.”
+Uncut described the album as “An exercise in urban folk with art-punk underpinnings… Lyrically sharp, but musically savvy too.”

 Drowned in Sound described the album's songs as "of the most universal of human themes - of sex and death, of triumph and frustration, of joy and of fury – deconstructed and expressed in the most understated of fashions."

 Their second album Staring At The X was released on 17 October 2011 on FatCat Records.

 On October 17, 2011 Forest Fire's "Staring At The X' received a 7.1 rating from the indie website Pitchfork Media.
 Pitchfork stated that "Staring at the X proves them to be a commendably ambitious band with the chops to carry out even their most far-flung ideas."